kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 {{< /code >}}

-The `map()` function makes a list of all the data frames and `bind_rows()` binds them.
+The `map()` function makes a list of all the data frames and `list_rbind()` binds them.
 As I said, a nice thing is that will use the name attribute of `fnames` to create its id column, which we can therefore name `state`, because the name of each URL element is the abbreviation for the state it is providing data about.

 And we're done: